Replenishment methods and calculations

 - If the Need to purchase < Supplier minimum order quantity (in the item's base unit), the Supplier minimum order quantity (in the item's base unit) is used as the Need to purchase.

-- If the Need to purchase is not a multiple of the Economic order quantity (EOQ), the system converts it into a multiple of the EOQ:
+- If the Need to purchase is not a multiple of the Economic order quantity (EOQ), Intacct converts it into a multiple of the EOQ:

 - Supplier UOM is the same as the item's base unit.
 The Need to purchase is divided by the EOQ and the result is rounded up to the next whole number.
 The EOQ is multiplied by the round up number.